-Institutional memory: Helping employees think about when and how they will retire provides opportunities to pass on skills to younger colleagues via mentoring.
-Older employees gain purpose and the business retains skills and experience built up over a career.

-Knowledge management: Helping older employees think about transitions avoids the risk of unplanned departures and allows business to plan for retaining, passing on and recording corporate knowledge.

-Reputation: Fair treatment of older employees can build business reputation and corporate loyalty.
-This can be especially valuable in securing market opportunities in the valuable over 50s demographic which accounts for nearly half of UK consumer spending.(9)

-Legal obligations: Age is a protected characteristic under the Equality Act.
+- Institutional memory: Helping employees think about when and how they will retire provides opportunities to pass on skills to younger colleagues via mentoring.
+Older employees gain purpose, and the business retains skills and experience built up over a career. - Knowledge management: Helping older employees think about transitions avoids the risk of unplanned departures and allows businesses to plan for retaining, passing on and recording corporate knowledge. - Reputation: Fair treatment of older employees can build business reputation and corporate loyalty.
+This can be especially valuable in securing market opportunities in the valuable over 50s demographic which accounts for nearly half of UK consumer spending.11 - Legal obligations: Age is a protected characteristic under the Equality Act.
 Failure to offer open and fair access to training, recruitment, workplace adjustments, progression or flexible work to people of all ages leaves employers vulnerable.

-IMPLEMENTING A MID-LIFE MOT PROGRAMME
+Implementing a mid-life MOT programme

+The mid-life MOT will help mid-life employees navigate transitions and as a result remain in the workplace, allowing businesses to build retention of skilled and valuable staff.

+Delivery of the planned mid-life MOT programme across various delivery models/platforms, fully supported by internal policies and procedures.
+Communicate purpose and content of midlife MOT to all staff, making resources available to all but targeting those you think will most value from taking part.
+Develop and deliver training for line managers to ensure understanding of the purpose of the mid-life MOT and how they need to support the programme with their staff.

+Negotiate and develop elements of the mid-life MOT you will be delivering via external providers.

+HR pilot & develop mid-life MOT as a stand-alone programme or integrated into development and review processes, with review of policies and procedures to support outputs.

+HR to communicate

+purpose/value/business case for the midlife MOT to senior management and C-suite to obtain buy-in, agreement for a pilot and budgetary support.

-Development and Delivery Options
+Development and delivery options

 Delivery of the mid-life MOT should be implemented as best fits your business.
-Programmes need to include all three elements of the midlife MOT: job, health and money.
+Programmes need to include all three elements of the mid-life MOT: job, health and money.
 But you can choose your delivery model to suit, either as a single programme or broken out as sessions which fit within your standard employee support offer.

-Conversations can be in a group setting, one-to-one or via digital platforms.
+Conversations can be in a group setting, one-toone or via digital platforms.
 Experience so far has shown that all these formats can be effective.

 - Group seminars led by external experts can work well when discussing money and financial planning. - One-to-one sessions might be more appropriate for conversations about jobs and future changes in the way people work, and also for health advice.
 These might be led by HR staff or external specialists. - Links to digital resources work well if people are reviewing material independently.
-Free materials are available on the Government's mid- life MOT web pages.
+Free materials are available on the Government's mid-life MOT web pages.

 Let people know that the mid-life MOT is about helping them take stock, manage transitions and plan holistically for the short, medium and longer term.
 And don't worry that talking to staff over 50 about future work plans risks age discrimination.
 An employer can ask an employee, no matter what their age, about their work plans in the short, medium and long term.
-Acas has produced practical guidance to help you understand what you can and cannot ask.(10)
+Acas has produced practical guidance to help you understand what you can and cannot ask.12